Strin6s/printf/README.md

 # printf
-This project was written by Bright Strin6s and Tochukwo Nwosa
+This project was written by Bright Strin6s and Tochukwu Nwosa